Your 2025 Career Horoscope Is Here. Are You Ready To Pivot?

 Aquarius, 2025 is a year to align your career with your core values.
 The North Node in Pisces activates your money sector, encouraging you to pursue work that feels meaningful and spiritually fulfilling.

-As we approach Q4, the Pisces lunar eclipse on September 7 could bring financial rewards or recognition for a project you’ve been working on, affirming your worth and boosting your self-confidence.
-By the Virgo solar eclipse on September 21, you’ll feel ready to organize your end-of-year work goals and establish long-term strategies for sustainable success.
+As we approach Q4, the Pisces lunar eclipse on 7th September could bring financial rewards or recognition for a project you’ve been working on, affirming your worth and boosting your self-confidence.
+By the Virgo solar eclipse on 21st September, you’ll feel ready to organise your end-of-year work goals and establish long-term strategies for sustainable success.
 Your professional mantra will be “think globally, act locally.”

 AdvertisementADVERTISEMENT